Lesson Plans • Resources • Activities

 I Want My Hat Back Super Pack

-I Want My Hat is about a bear who has lost his hat.
+I Want My Hat Back is about a bear who has lost his hat.
 He asks various woodland creatures if they have seen his hat.
 When the deer asks him what it looks like, Bear realizes that he has, in fact, seen his hat.
 And so bear goes back into the woods to find his hat.
 This books offers readers a surprising twist at the end, making it a great choice to use as a springboard for comprehension strategy instruction for both your small group and whole group minilessons.

 Get everything you need to deliver meaningful reading instruction using I Want My Hat Back by Jon Klassen